-Definition of “Researcher”: A researcher is any research staff who will be on premises at either of the BRIDGE Center locations and participating in human subject research activities.
+Definition of “Researcher”: A researcher is any research staff who will be on premises at either of the BRIDGE Center locations and participating in human subjects research activities.
 All researchers must be listed on the relevant IRB protocol for the research they are conducting, have participated in Safety Training and have a Safety Training Form on file, and have signed the relevant EUA (if applicable).
+Researchers in training may observe as a “Visitor” (see Section 3.2).